 With low latency monitoring, we rid of all latency in the computer itself and are left only with the inherent latency of the audio interface being used.

-With low latency mode engaged, we remove the latency that would be caused by processing power hungry plugins.
-Logic Pro disables plugins automatically in order to reduce latency to a set amount (which is set in the General Audio preferences menu).
+With low latency mode engaged, we remove the latency that would be caused by processing power-hungry plugins.
+Logic Pro disables plugins automatically to reduce latency to a set amount (which is set in the General Audio preferences menu).

-It’s important to note here that some plugins are essential to getting the best performance out of a talent.
+It's important to note that some plugins are essential to getting the best performance out of talent.

 3. Close All Other Programs Using Audio